giovannidewangga/autobotschool/README.md

-This code is for Intermediate Course at Autobot School Language used is C++ for Arduino IDE
+#This code is for Intermediate Course at Autobot School.

+#Language used is C++ for Arduino IDE